Amnesia

 Amnesia is a condition that implies total or partial loss of memory.
 This loss of memory comes naturally with old age or may be associated with some mental disorders but there are also several different types of amnesia that may require medical attention and constitute an emergency as well.
 Some of the different types of amnesia are:

-Retrograde Amnesia – In this type of amnesia, often caused by an injury or brain trauma, the patient is unable to remember any events that occurred before the amnesia set in.
+Retrograde Amnesia: In this type of amnesia, often caused by an injury or brain trauma, the patient is unable to remember any events that occurred before the amnesia set in.
 Anything that happens after the injury or trauma is remembered normally.

-Anterograde Amnesia – Just like retrograde amnesia, this type of amnesia can also occur after any type of head injury or brain truama.
+Anterograde Amnesia: Just like retrograde amnesia, this type of amnesia can also occur after any type of head injury or brain truama.
 Anterograde amnesia means that the patient is unable to retain any new information.
 Short-term memory disappears and things that have happened recently are forgotten.
 Events prior to the injury however are remembered clearly.

-Transient Global Amnesia – This is a severe form of anterograde amnesia where in the patient loses all new memories.
+Transient Global Amnesia: This is a severe form of anterograde amnesia where in the patient loses all new memories.
 Part memories are vaguely or barely remembered.
 This is a rare form of amnesia and is generally found in older patients and those who have had chronic vascular problems.

-Traumatic Amnesia – A hard blow to the head could bring on this type of amnesia.
+Traumatic Amnesia: A hard blow to the head could bring on this type of amnesia.
 This can happen during an accident or even a sports injury.
 This trauma can cause a loss of consciousness or even a coma in some patients.
 Traumatic amnesia is generally temporary, and is often regarded as a symptom of the concussion.
 How long traumatic amnesia lasts normally depends on how severe the injury was.

-Wernike - Korsakoff's Psychosis – Amnesia caused by this progressive psychosis is usually brought on by alcohol abuse, malnutrition, or thiamin deficiency.
+Wernike - Korsakoff's Psychosis: Amnesia caused by this progressive psychosis is usually brought on by alcohol abuse, malnutrition, or thiamin deficiency.
 Patients suffering from Wernike-Korsakoff's psychosis also tend to develop other neurological problems such as numbness and loss of feeling in their extremities and poor co-ordination.

-Hysterical Amnesia – Also known as Fugue amnesia this is a rare condition.
+Hysterical Amnesia: Also known as Fugue amnesia this is a rare condition.
 This causes the patient to lose his/her memory including knowledge of his/her own identity.
 This type of amnesia is caused due to an inability to cope and may be triggered by a traumatic event.
 In most cases, memory will return over time.
 Studies show that the event that triggered off the amnesia is completely forgotten even after recovery.

-Childhood Amnesia – Or infantile amnesia is associated with the development of language skills.
+Childhood Amnesia: Or infantile amnesia is associated with the development of language skills.
 People suffering from childhood amnesia have no memory of their early childhood.
 This may be attributed to the immature development of certain parts of the brain during childhood.

 Other lesser types of amnesia include post-hypnotic amnesia (where a patient undergoes hypnosis but does not remember anything that happened during the hypnosis), source amnesia (information may be remembered, but with this type of amnesia the patient has no idea where he received the information from), prosopamnesia (an inability to remember faces.
 This types of amnesia can develop later on in life or the patient may be born with it), and blackout amnesia (caused by heavy drinking where the person can’t remember anything that happened during his drinking binge).

-Symptoms for Amnesia
+Symptoms of Amnesia

 The symptoms of amnesia will depend on what type of amnesia has developed.
 For example, with retrograde amnesia, past events are not remembered.
 With anterograde amnesia, the patient will not remember recent information and short-term memory is affected.
 Amnesia may be marked by a loss of memory as well as a loss of words and language.